 Bontan Ame: Classic Japanese Citrus Pomelo Candy

-For example, “Kombu Ame (こんぶ飴)”, about which I wrote before, is one of that kind which is made from edible kelp.
+There are quite a few varieties of square-shaped soft candies in Japan that are similar in appearance to caramel cubes.
+For example, “Kombu Ame (こんぶ飴)”, which I introduced before, is one of that kind made from edible kelp.

 Bontan Ame (ボンタン飴)

-What is Bontan (ボンタン)?
+What is Bontan?

-“Bontan (ボンタン)”, also called “Buntan (ブンタン)”, is a citrus fruit with coarse pulp which originates from southeastern Asia and is referred to as pomelo in English.
+“Bontan (ボンタン)”, also called “Buntan (ブンタン)”, is a citrus fruit with coarse pulp, which originates from southeastern Asia and is referred to as pomelo in English.

 As shown above, the Asian citrus fruit, pomelo resembles grapefruit.
 In Japan, Kagoshima Prefecture, situated in the southern part of the Kyushu island, is famous as a production area of Bontan or pomelo.

 As for history, Bontan Ame was first created by a food company in the city of Kagoshima, Seika Foods, with the Kagoshima’s specialty pomelo, and was introduced into the market in 1924.